Ads97/Ads97.github.io/_pages/about.md

 <br>
 Welcome to my personal website.
 Here's a brief summary of who I am:
 - I'm a Product Manager at Turing, where I lead efforts to match developers with their dream jobs in an automated manner.
 I'm also the project lead of the Accessibility Division at [AI4Bharat](https://ai4bharat.org/), where I am advised by [Prof. Pratyush Kumar](http://www.cse.iitm.ac.in/~pratyush/)
-- I'm passionate about using using machine learning to tackle social problems
+- I'm passionate about using machine learning to tackle social problems
 - I completed my Bachelors Degree in Electrical Engineering from [Indian Institute of Technology Madras](https://www.iitm.ac.in/) where I was the Best Outgoing Student of my batch
 - In my leisure time, I enjoy running (and watching Eliud Kipchoge) and playing Assassin's Creed